Skip to content

 Money off council tax for severe mental disability

-Conditions that might cause a severe mental disability could include people who have been diagnosed with severe and permanent mental health issues, such as:
+Conditions that might cause a severe mental impairment could include (but not limited to) people who have been diagnosed with:

 • Armed forces independence payment